gwoosoft/RestaurantsAPI/README.md

 ```

-**Updates**

-Noticed that there are not many resources available for Springboot + Lambda + API Gateway:
+I noticed that there are not many resources available for Springboot + Lambda + API Gateway:

 I am sharing POM file so anyone who wants to create a quick project can use it.